TACC/coe-332-sp22/docs/unit08/messaging.rst

   experience to do correctly, and when done poorly it can have dire consequences.
 In the best case, poor module design can make the software difficult to maintain/upgrade; in the worst case, it can prevent it from running correctly at all.

+We can sketch out our module design by making a list of the functionality that will be available in each module.
+This is only an initial pass at listing the functionality needed -- we will refine it over time -- but making an initial list is important for thinking through the problem.

+``api.py``: This file will contain all the functionality related to the flask web server, and will include functions related to each of the API endpoints in our application.

+  * POST /data -- Load the data into the application.
+Will write to Redis.
+  * GET /data?search=... -- List all of the data in the system, optionally filtering with a search query parameter.
+Will read from Redis.
+  * GET /data/<id> -- Get a specific object from the dataset using its ``id``.
+Will read from Redis.

+  * POST /jobs -- Create a new job.
+This function will save the job description to Redis and add a new task on the queue for the job.
+Will write to Redis and the queue.
+  * GET /jobs -- List all the jobs.
+Will read from Redis.
+  * GET /jobs/<id> -- Get the status of a specific job by id.
+Will read from Redis.
+  * GET /jobs/<id>/results -- Return the outputs (results) of a completed job.
+Will read from Redis.

+``worker.py``: This file will contain all of the functionality needed to get jobs from the task queue and execute the jobs.

+  * Get a new job -- Hotqueue consumer to get an item off the queue.
+Will get from the queue and write to Redis to update the status of the job.
+  * Perform analysis --
+  * Finalize job -- Saves the results of the analysis and updates the job status to complete.
+Will write to Redis.

+``jobs.py``: This file will contain all functionality needed for working with jobs in the Redis database and the Hotqueue queue.

+  * Save a new job -- Will need to write to Redis.
+  * Retrieve an existing job - Will need to read from Redis.
+  * Update an existing jobs -- Will need to read and write to Redis.

 Private vs Public Objects